mchmarny/disco/README.md

   * deployed image to digest resolution
 * Report on vulnerabilities or licenses in these images
   * supports operating system and package-level scans
+* Find out if those images are impacted by a specific CVE

 ## Why